chevereto/v3-docs/get-started/deploy.md

 * Click the [deploy](https://vultr.grsm.io/chevereto) button

-Chevereto is available directly under Server Type, **Marketplace Apps** when creating a new server.
+Chevereto is available under Server Type, **Marketplace Apps** when creating a new server.

 ![Chevereto on Vultr](../src/partners/vultr/screen/panel-server-type.jpg "Chevereto on Vultr")